sumairijazhashmi/Palindrome-Checker/README.md

-# PalindromeChecker
+# Palindrome Checker
 Required project for freeCodeCamp's JavaScript Algorithms and Data Structures certification.

-# Project rubric:
+# Project Rubric:

 Return true if the given string is a palindrome.
 Otherwise, return false.